-Join Uli Staiger for an in-depth discussion in this video Positioning the faucet, part of Up and Running with 3D in Photoshop CS5 Extended.
+Join Uli Staiger for an in-depth discussion in this video Positioning the faucet, part of Learning Photoshop CS5 Extended: 3D.

 Now it's time to move the faucet to the perfect position because it's inside the image.
 It's on his own 3D layer but it's still not in the perfect position, so we have to move it.
 There are basically two different possibilities of moving it.
 The first one just comes with the 3D tools.
 Just click one this one a little bit longer and you can see that we have different possibilities of rotating, rolling, panning, and so on of the object.